axgle/a/README.md

     sudo a gem mytest
     cd mytest
     sudo rake run
-for starter,  you need just type `a gem`
+for starter, you need to just type `a gem`